fpvandoorn/hanabi-scratchpad/characters.md

 * The oblivious player does not have to respect a second-blind play from the player before them for finesses that also involve the oblivious player.
   * They do have to respect prompts that can get more than one card from the invisible player
   * The exception is when they have another playable card, or a good clue to give, then they should do the other action before playing the card that was clued in their hand (they cannot wait if they were also finessed).
+  * If two separate finesses are given, the Oblivious character does not have to respect that both are on the hidden player, and can immediately play into one of them.

 ### Slow-Witted
 * Slow-witted finesses cards from slot 2 (of course)